mathworks/toolboxdesign/MEX.md

 BP: Moved the motivation for buildfile -->

 1. *Incremental build:* By using `MexTask` instead of the `mex` command, you automatically get support for incremental build, i.e) buildtool only re-compiles the files that have changed.
-2. *No hardcoding of source files:* Since the build file references to the folder containing the MEX source files and not the source files directly, the build file can scale to handle any number of single-source MEX functions, as long as the source files are placed within the cpp/mexfunctions folder.
+2. *No hardcoding of source files:* Since the build file refers to the folder containing the MEX source files and not the source files directly, the build file can scale to handle any number of single-source MEX functions, as long as the source files are placed within the cpp/mexfunctions folder.
 3. *Platform independence:* Although MEX functions themselves are platform dependent, the build file does not rely on any platform-specific information to compile them, making it possible to use the same build file across different platforms.